 There will be a prize giving ceremony in the Auld kirk hall in the evening, with local resturant fliers for those who wish to have food. (more details to follow)

 Race Fees Entry to Boatie Blest Regatta is free.

 Clubs All clubs are required to register before the 15th of April.
 This is the club registration form which will consist of details such as: master of boat for weekend; contact number; boats name, insurance details etc.; and which categories the club will be entering.
 These should be returned to Stuart Mack stumack450<at>hotmail.co.uk

 Entry will be based on a first come first serve basis.
 If you wish to bring two boats the second boats will be allocated after the deadline day again on a first come first served basis if we have not reached the maximum number of vessels.
 (16)

-Rowers The second form is to be filled out by each rower.
+Rowers The second form is to be filled out by clubs.
 This should be handed in to the Registration tent on the Saturday morning.
 Rowers will not be permitted to race unless they have submitted a fully completed form.
-This form will ask for details such as name, date of birth, races you will be entering, and any serious health conditions first aiders should know about.
+This form will ask for details such as name, ages, races you will be entering.
+Your club should have all your personal information.

 Opening ceremony – The Annual Port Seton vs. Cockenzie race will open the regatta on the Saturday.
 With names of rowers drawn from a hat.